Ship live translations

 Create a new role (requires user_management permission).

-Update a role's name & permissions (requires user_management permission).
+Update role name and permissions (requires user_management permission).

 Delete a role (requires user_management permission).